LD4/entity_metadata_management/docs/0.1/index.md

 ## 1. Introduction
 {: #introduction}

-The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by Entity Metadata Providers with the community of Entity Metadata Consumers (e.g. libraries, museums, galleries, archives).
+The Entity Metadata Management API is intended to establish a pattern that supports sharing changes to entities and their metadata curated by Entity Metadata Providers with the community of Entity Metadata Consumers (e.g. libraries, museums, archives).
 Use of a consistent pattern allows for the creation of software tools for producing and consuming changes in entity metadata.

 This specification is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams].
 It defines a usage pattern and minor extensions specific to entity metadata management.